pulumi/foundational-training/module-16-advance-cicd/exercises/README.md

 - Add a Pulumi ESC environment to retrieve dynamic credentials for AWS;
 - Add policy checks to test your infrastructure for compliance;
 - Add a drift detection cron job to the pipeline; and
-- Configur dedicated cloud environments with Review Stacks.
+- Configure dedicated cloud environments with Review Stacks.

 ---